What are Flying Monkeys?

-Raul and Samantha are Christian, fairly active in their church, and have been married for thirty years.
+Raul and Samantha are Christian, fairly active in their church, and married for thirty years.
 Raul has cheated, lied, and siphoned funds from their joint account multiple times.
 Samantha has finally had enough.
 She has been through all of his excuses, lies, and promises to change enough times now that she realizes he’s not going to change.
 She files for divorce.
-Once Raul gets the papers and realizes Samantha is serious, he goes to their pastor in tears, telling him that he has a sex addiction, and that all his lying and stealing is because he strayed from God.
+Once Raul gets the papers and realizes Samantha is serious, he goes to their pastor in tears, telling him that he has a sex addiction and that all his lying and stealing is because he strayed from God.
 He begs for help to save his marriage and to find his way back to God.
 Raul says he’ll do whatever it takes.
 He joins different men’s groups in the church and tells anyone who will listen his tale of woe and how he’s working so hard to turn his life around because it damaged his marriage and hurt the woman he loves.
-Everyone in their church begins to view him as a sheep that has strayed from the flock, but who now has seen the error of his ways, and who has found God.
-The congregation and the pastor start encouraging Samantha to give him another chance, as they mistake his insistence and actions with joining different groups as sincerity, instead of seeing it as the manipulative behavior that it is.
-The pastor calls Samantha and encourages couples’ counseling with him (which, unbeknownst to the pastor, has now made Raul’s individual issues into relationship issues, and the pastor is now re-victimizing Samantha by having her share the blame for Raul’s behavior).
+Everyone in the church begins to view him as a sheep that strayed from the flock and has seen the error of his ways and found God.
+The congregation and the pastor encourage Samantha to give him another chance, as they mistake his insistence and actions with joining different groups as sincerity, instead of seeing it as the manipulative behavior that it is.
+The pastor calls Samantha and encourages couples’ counseling with him.
+Unbeknownst to the pastor, it has now made Raul’s issues into relationship issues, and the pastor is now re-victimizing Samantha by having her share the blame for Raul’s behavior.
 Due to all this pressure, Samantha caves in and gives Raul another chance.
-The pastor and the congregation are all thrilled with themselves for helping Raul to find God and for keeping the couple together.
-Raul is on his best behavior for a while, and things seemed to have really turned a corner…until Samantha’s coworker tells her that she came across Raul’s profile on a dating site.
+The pastor and congregation are thrilled to help Raul find God and keep the couple together.
+Raul is on his best behavior for a while, and things seemed to have turned a corner until Samantha’s coworker tells her that she came across Raul’s profile on a dating site.